mfarthas-al/smart-waste/README.md

 - Resident authentication and self-service registration with role-based dashboards for admins and field crews.
 - Special waste collection scheduling with slot availability checks, booking confirmation, and payment tracking.
 - Ward-level scheduling, billing, and analytics modules scaffolded for future expansion.
+- Waste analytics workspace for municipal officers with configurable filters and exportable insights.
 - Seed script that generates realistic bin data and demo user accounts for rapid onboarding.

 ## Tech Stack